V6 Mainnet Node Instructions

 • 50GB HDD space

-Log in to the server as root.
+Log into the server as root.
 You cannot use sudo and run this script.

 Gather the following information: